mohitmishra786/chessman/_posts/2024-10-02-Understanding-and-Managing-Zombie-Processes-in-Unix-like-Systems.md

 layout: post
 ---

 In the world of Unix-like operating systems, processes are fundamental units of execution.
 They come to life, perform their tasks, and eventually terminate.
 However, sometimes these processes linger in a state between life and death, known as "zombie processes."
-This blog post delves deep into the nature of zombie processes, their implications, and how to manage them effectively.
+This blog post explains the nature of zombie processes, their implications, and how to manage them effectively.

 ## What are Zombie Processes?